emissary-ingress/emissary/reference/core/consul-service-discovery.md

 ## Example

-In this example, we will demo using Consul Service Discovery to expose APIs to Ambassador with a Kubernetes service.
+In this example, we will demo using Consul Service Discovery to expose APIs to Ambassador.
+For simplicity, we will do this with a Kubernetes Service.

 1. Create the QoTM API and service: